gipi/electronics-notes/docs/atmel.md

 The ``AVR`` chips have available a certain numbers of counter that can be used as clock in an application, and some of these are connectable with interrupts in some cases.

+First of all is needed to set the prescaler with the flags ``CSx[0:2]``, usually are in powers of two

-Below a piece of code to execute an interrupts each 0.03s (i.e. 30Hz)
+Below a piece of code to execute an interrupts each 0.03s (i.e. 30Hz) on an ATMega32U4

 ```C
 void init_timer() {